We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 What are you doing to ensure this doesn’t happen again?

-We have increased postmaster remuneration and improved the support we provide.
+Since 2019, we have undertaken a programme of wholesale reform including changes to improve culture, practices and operating procedures.
 There are now two serving postmasters who are Non-Executive Directors on the Post Office Board and we have a serving postmaster as our Postmaster Experience Director within the management team to ensure that decisions taken at the very top of the organisation are grounded in reality for postmasters.
 Whilst we have made progress, we acknowledge that there is still work to do.

 Why hasn’t anyone at Post Office been held to account for the Horizon Scandal?